icco/thestack/README.md

  * Editing posts
  * revision history
  * upload image to third party image host
+   * could be basically a type of children
  * related
    * LSI, like Jekyll...?
  * Add support for adding children